A Trinity of Annunciations

 Sienese Scenes

-One of the most beautiful depictions of the Annunciation was created by the Sienese 14th-century artists Simone Martini (circa 1284–1344) and his brother-in-law, Lippo Memmi (active between 1317 to 1347).
-“Annunciation With St. Maxima and St. Ansanus” from 1333 is a masterpiece in the collection of the Uffizi in Florence.
+One of the most beautiful depictions of the Annunciation was created by the Sienese 14th-century artists Simone Martini (circa 1284–1344) and his brother-in-law, Lippo Memmi (active between 1317 and 1347).
+“Annunciation With St. Maxima and St. Ansanus” from 1333 is a masterpiece in the collection of the Uffizi Gallery in Florence.
 Originally, it was made for the Cathedral of Siena’s altar of St. Ansanus.

 "Annunciation With St. Maxima and St. Ansanus," circa 1333, by Simone Martini and Lippo Memmi.
 Tempera on wood; 72 inches by 66 inches.
 Uffizi Gallery, Florence. (<a href="https://commons.wikimedia.org/wiki/File:Galer%C3%ADa_Uffizi,_Florencia,_Italia,_2022-09-18,_DD_26.jpg" target="_blank" rel="nofollow noopener">Diego Delso</a>/<a href="https://creativecommons.org/licenses/by-sa/4.0/deed.en" target="_blank" rel="nofollow noopener">CC BY-SA 4.0</a>)

 "Annunciation With St. Maxima and St. Ansanus," circa 1333, by Simone Martini and Lippo Memmi.
 Tempera on wood; 72 inches by 66 inches.
 Uffizi Gallery, Florence.
-(Diego Delso/CC BY-SA 4.0)
+Diego Delso/CC BY-SA 4.0

 Martini was one of the most talented, successful, and influential painters of the Trecento, or 1300s.
 His work was exalted by the contemporaneous early Italian Renaissance poet Petrarch.
 Martini’s pictures are characterized by a refined, lyrical, and elegant technique that is, nevertheless, imbued with naturalism.

 His patrons were varied and numerous, including the French ruling family of Naples, the Sienese government, Franciscan friars in Assisi, and the papal court in Avignon, France, where he spent his final years.
-Martini’s style was greatly influential on both artists of his time and those that followed in the second half of the 14th century.
-His work formed the basis for the development of the aristocratic, courtly International Gothic Style that was popular throughout Europe.
+Martini’s style was greatly influential on both artists of his time and those who followed in the second half of the 14th century.
+His work formed the basis for the development of the aristocratic, courtly International Gothic style that was popular throughout Europe.

 Memmi was a great artist, too, but has been historically overshadowed by Martini, in part due to misattributions of his work.
 The son of a Sienese artist, Memmi is known for his delicate, decorative lines and figural modeling.
 In “Annunciation With St. Maxima and St. Ansanus,” scholars find it difficult to differentiate between each artist’s hand, so seamless was their collaboration.

 The Sienese origin of the painting is apparent from its sinuous lines and elegant colors.
 The art of Siena’s Tuscan rival, Florence, was marked at the time by an emphasis on volume.
 The picture is made of tempera on wood, with the panel’s gold background giving a sacredness to the composition.
-Incorporating tooled gold, created by impressing an engraved brass tool into the surface, comes from Byzantine art and became a key feature in the International Gothic Style.
+Incorporating tooled gold, created by impressing an engraved brass tool into the surface, comes from Byzantine art and became a key feature in the International Gothic style.

 A detail of the central panel from "Annunciation With St. Maxima and St. Ansanus," circa 1333, by Simone Martini and Lippo Memmi.
 Uffizi Gallery, Florence.
 (PD-US)

 At the painting’s extreme left is St. Ansanus, one of the patron saints of Siena.
 The woman on the far right may be his mother, Maxima.
-At the top of the panels in tondos, circular paintings, are the prophets Jeremiah, Ezechiel, Isaiah, and Daniel.
+At the top of the panels in tondos (circular paintings) are the prophets Jeremiah, Ezechiel, Isaiah, and Daniel.
 They hold scrolls that the Uffizi writes “allude to the mystery of the incarnation.”

 Champaigne’s Prized Theme